 Project goal: Help visitors connect with the vertical wilderness through a program that explores rock-climbing, natural history and environmental stewardship.

 Why this work matters: Yosemite Valley’s stately cliffs, domes and columns command attention and stoke wonder.
 Some people see the walls up close, stepping off the Valley floor and into the Yosemite Wilderness to scale famous features, such as El Capitan.
 Most people take in the size and power of the rock from below, occasionally spotting ant-sized adventurers inching up the gleaming granite.

-Partnering with Yosemite National Park and Yosemite Climbing Association.
+Project partners: Yosemite National Park and Yosemite Climbing Association.